akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The door closed behind her with a dull thud.
 The hall was dim after the fading daylight, the air thick with woodsmoke and the scent of old herbs.
 For a moment she stood just inside, her back against the oak, letting her eyes adjust.

 The basket was heavy on her arm.
-She set it down.
-Goosie stirred but did not emerge.
+She set it down and opened the lid.
+Goosie stirred, lifting her head to look about, but did not emerge.

 Across the room, Harold sat in his chair by the hearth.
 He had not risen.
 His hands rested on his knees, and his eyes were fixed on the fire.
 When she stepped forward, he looked up slowly, as if the movement cost him something.